Sohou08/Hadoop-Spark/file_format/readme.md

 # BENCHMARK STUDY OF DIFFERENT FILE FORMATS: CSV, JSON, XML PROTOCOL BUFFER, AVRO, PARQUET, ORC #

 There are different types of files formats according of the analysis purpose.
 Each format has their own pros and cons depending upon the use cases what is really important into take account when choosing them.
-Some of them are more relevant of certain analysis (e.g BI), data exchange over network, web application; batch or stream processing;...
+Some of them are more relevant of certain analysis (e.g Business Intelligence), data exchange over network, web application; batch or stream processing;...

 For instance, CSV is a file format which is very understandably.
 In case of web API or web development, JSON is privileged even in some case XML could do the same work.
 The advantage of the latter is his standardize and specific format that's provides.
 Speaking streaming processing, the most favored format are AVRO and Protocol buffer regardless to their good ingestion.
 In addition, protocol buffer is the stand of CRI (Container Runtime Interface) and gRPC (Remote procedure call) service in Kubernetes environment .
 In Business Intelligence , there are some file format as ORC and parquet which occurs an efficient analysis due to their column storage type.
 As you see, each file format include his own specify and interest according to the use cases.